girba/thegtbook/README.md

 * Fork this repository, and start writing your book (explained in the next section).
 * Customise `pillar.conf` with your book's title.
+* use the `updateBookSkeleton.sh` script.
+Basically, this script does:

 	* Add this repository as a remote:

   ```shell
   git remote add skeleton https://github.com/pillar-markup/book-skeleton.git
   ```

 	* Then you want to get updates from this repository execute:

   ```shell
   git pull skeleton master